 Investing in Tomorrow's Healthcare Workers

 Medical and nursing students from different universities rotate through the Clinic.
-These students come from East Tennessee State University, University of Tennessee, Carson-Newman University, Walter State Community College, and Lincoln Memorial University .
-The partnership with East Tennessee State University gives medical, nursing, and public health students educational opportunities in a rural community environments and provides Mountain Hope Clinic with “providers in training” to assist with patient care.
+These students come from East Tennessee State University, University of Tennessee, Carson-Newman University, Walter State Community College, and Lincoln Memorial University.
+The partnership with East Tennessee State University gives medical, nursing, social work, and public health students educational opportunities in rural community environments.

 ETSU Students are pictured above.
 The left was from the Health Fair June 2021 and the right is from a day that they were in the Clinic to help with calling patients for their Covid testing result.

 Mountain Hope Good Shepherd Clinic, Inc. is a non-profit community healthcare facility.
 The Clinic depends on funding from many areas, including patient fees needed to operate the Clinic.
 The Sevier County government and the cities of Gatlinburg, Pigeon Forge, and Sevierville have made contractual agreements with the Clinic to provide annual monies for operational support in return for providing healthcare services for their residents.
 The Sevier County School Board gives the Clinic funds on an annual basis to support services for school aged children.
-Mountain Hope Good Shepherd values partnerships with other community service organizations focused on the health and well being of those working and living in Sevier County.
-Mountain Hope Clinic is a community partner with the United Way of Sevier County.
-The local religious community and civic organizations have embraced Mountain Hope’s efforts.
+Mountain Hope Good Shepherd Clinic values partnerships with other community service organizations focused on the health and well-being of those working and living in Sevier County.
+Mountain Hope Good Shepherd Clinic is a community partner with the United Way of Sevier County.
+The local religious community and civic organizations have embraced the Clinic’s efforts.
 Several churches and Sunday school classes provide frequent and consistent donations towards operational expenses.
 Individuals also support the Clinic with their generosity shown as in-kind services, volunteering, or donating money.
-The Resource Development Committee holds annual special events and the Marketing and Development Coordinator pursues grant opportunities, direct mail solicitations, planned giving, and endowments.
+The Resource Development Committee holds annual special events, and the clinic leadership pursues grant opportunities, direct mail solicitations, planned giving, and endowments.
 Annual audits are performed each year by an independent accounting firm.